Gouvernance

 - We explicitly avoid private, user-submitted, or personal-data sources, and we do not attempt to archive the entire internet.

-Reliability and provenance take priority over expanding coverage.
+Reliability and provenance take priority over breadth.
 If a source cannot be archived responsibly, it stays out of scope.

 - Change feeds and digests are edition-aware and should not be read as real-time monitoring.